DESIGN AND TECHNOLOGY - Mr P Downing Head of Department

 Homework is set regularly and is based upon developing high level research, design and theory understanding.

-Breakdown – NEA, exam percentage (Exam board TBC)
+Breakdown – NEA, exam percentage (Exam board AQA)

 Materials and Components, Industrial and Commercial processes, Analysing and Designing products, Sustainability and Technology.